markdumay/ghost-backend/README.md

 ```

 ### Initializing the MariaDB Database
 Once the backup jobs are scheduled, the MariaDB database is initialized.
-MariaDB starts as a temporary server, creates the Ghost database schema and gives the required priviliges to the designated `ghost` database user.
+MariaDB starts as a temporary server, creates the Ghost database schema, and gives the required privileges to the designated `ghost` database user.
 A user `ghost_backup` is created for the `mysqldump` cron job scheduled in the previous section as well.
 The actual MariaDB server is started once the initialization is done.
 ```
 mariadb_1 | [Note] [Entrypoint]: Entrypoint script for MySQL Server 1:10.3.22+maria~bionic started. mariadb_1 | [Note] [Entrypoint]: Temporary server started.